 - Baking Powder Alternative: Out of baking powder?
 A mix of cream of tartar and baking soda works as a substitute.

-- Eggs: For egg-free bagels, check out our vegan gluten-free bagels.
+- Vegan Alternative: For a vegan or dairy-free option check out our vegan gluten-free bagels.

 - Everything Bagel Seasoning: Get creative with toppings—try sesame seeds, poppy seeds, dried garlic, onion, sea salt, or enjoy them plain!